This post was updated on the 20th of January 2021. Information given was correct on that date.

 I closely monitored my credit rating for free using Experian, and when it dipped lower than I was comfortable with, I took a break from applying for any more accounts.
-Within three months my credit rating bounced back to where it was when I started, which is pretty standard.
+Within three months my credit rating bounced back to where it was when I started.

 It’s worth thinking about whether you are likely to need to apply for credit in the near future and planning accordingly.
 If you have any big purchases that you usually use credit for, or if you’re planning on applying for a mortgage soon, think about when you’re going to be doing so and make sure your credit rating has enough time to recover.

 I hope this post has helped to clarify how these switching bonuses work to anyone who may have been wondering, and shown you how easy it is to take advantage to boost your savings.